Eliminate Your Debt in Chapter 7 Bankruptcy

 Do not spend down your retirement accounts simply because you are considering bankruptcy.
 Retirement funds are generally exempt from liquidation.
 Chapter 7 bankruptcy truly gives you a fresh start because you can keep your retirement savings and discharge unsecured debt.

-For counsel and guidance, hire Abelmann Law LLLC.
+For counsel and guidance, hire Abelmann Rollins.
 We are located in Honolulu and serve clients throughout Hawaii.
 Contact us online or call 808.554.0104 to schedule a free consultation.